Web Banner-01

 (http://www.customs.gov.cn/customs/302249/302266/302267/3476363/index.html)

-• Dec 31, 2021, In order to implement the obligations of the Rotterdam Convention, the GAC and the MOA jointly issued “Announcement the No. 416” in accordance with the “Chinese Customs Law” and the “Regulation on Pesticide Administration (2017)”.
+• Dec 31, 2021, In order to implement the obligations of the Rotterdam Convention, the GAC and the MARA jointly issued “Announcement the No. 416” in accordance with the “Chinese Customs Law” and the “Regulation on Pesticide Administration (2017)”.

 (http://www.customs.gov.cn/customs/ztzl86/302414/302415/zl70zn_fdxsd/2566516/2585161/index.html)